20th Century Studios: Marvin Davis and Rupert Murdoch

-With financial stability came new owners, when Twentieth Century-Fox was sold for $720 million on June 8, 1981, to investors Marc Rich and Marvin Davis.
-Twentieth Century-Fox's assets included Pebble Beach Golf Links, the Aspen Skiing Company and a Century City property upon which Davis built and twice sold Fox Plaza.
+With financial stability came new owners, when 20th Century-Fox was sold for $720 million on June 8, 1981, to investors Marc Rich and Marvin Davis.
+20th Century-Fox's assets included Pebble Beach Golf Links, the Aspen Skiing Company and a Century City property upon which Davis built and twice sold Fox Plaza.

 In 1982, the company decided to try on capitalizing the video game industry by forming the company's first video game division, Fox Video Games, in order to sell cartridges for consoles and computers, under the "Games of the Century" slogan, but the division failed due to the video game crash of 1983.

 By 1984, Rich had become a fugitive from justice, having fled to Switzerland after being charged by U.S. federal prosecutors with tax evasion, racketeering and illegal trading with Iran during the Iran hostage crisis.
 Rich's assets were frozen by U.S. authorities.
-In 1984 Marvin Davis bought out Marc Rich's 50% interest in 20th Century-Fox Film Corporation for an undisclosed amount, reported to be $116 million.
-Davis sold this interest to Rupert Murdoch's News Corporation for $250 million in March 1985.
+In 1984, Marvin Davis bought out Marc Rich's 50% interest in 20th Century-Fox Film Corporation for an undisclosed amount, reported to be $116 million.
+In late 1983 and 1984, Australian businessman Rupert Murdoch made an unsuccessful attempt at acquiring Warner Communications, which included film studio Warner Bros.
+Pictures and other assets such as Warner Music Group.
+After failing to acquire Warner Communications through his company News Corporation, Murdoch shifted his attention to acquiring another film studio in Twentieth Century-Fox.
+Davis sold the 50% stake in Twentieth Century-Fox to News Corporation for $250 million in March 1985.
 Davis later backed out of a deal with Murdoch to purchase John Kluge's Metromedia television stations.
 Murdoch went ahead alone and bought the stations, and later bought out Davis' remaining stake in Twentieth Century-Fox for $325 million.
 From 1985, the hyphen was permanently deleted from the brand name, with Twentieth Century-Fox changing to Twentieth Century Fox.

-To gain FCC approval of Twentieth Century-Fox's purchase of Metromedia's television holdings, once the stations of the long-dissolved DuMont network, Murdoch had to become a U.S. citizen.
-He did so in 1985, and in 1986 the new Fox Broadcasting Company took to the air.
-Over the next 20-odd years the network and owned-stations group expanded to become extremely profitable for News Corporation.
-Then in 1993, Twentieth Century Fox bought the superhero rights to the X-Men, while the Fantastic Four was bought in 1998.
-Then Bryan Singer directed the first film and the second film, while Brett Ratner was hired to direct the third film of the original trilogy.